Linear Approximations

 near \(0\).
 In the multivariate case, \(h\) is replaced by a vector \(\mathbf{h}\) and \(|h|\) by a

-norm \(\|\mathbf{h}\|\).
-These abbreviations let us separate the linear part of a change
+These abbreviations let us separate the linear part of a change from everything that

 Why norms enter.
-A derivative is fundamentally a comparison between the size of
+A derivative is fundamentally a comparison between the size of an

-value \(|h|\) plays this role implicitly, so the point passes unnoticed.
-Once inputs or outputs
+\(|h|\) plays this role implicitly, so the point passes unnoticed.
+Once inputs or outputs live in

-genuine measure of magnitude, and that measure is a norm.
+of magnitude, and that measure is a norm.
 The statement

-"\(f(x+\mathbf{h}) - f(x) - f'(x)\mathbf{h} = o(\|\mathbf{h}\|)\)" is not just a compact notation;
+"\(f(x+\mathbf{h}) - f(x) - f'(x)\mathbf{h} = o(\|\mathbf{h}\|)\)" is not just a compact notation.

-the residual are measured in compatible units.
-In finite dimensions all norms are equivalent, so
+residual are measured in compatible units.

-the choice is inessential for pointwise calculus.
-In infinite-dimensional settings the choice
+In finite dimensions all norms are equivalent, so the choice is inessential for pointwise calculus.

-which is why functional analysis begins, rather than ends, with the choice of norm.
+ends, with the choice of norm.

 Definition: Linearization